-Pour tea from the teapot into tea cups.
-Hold onto the teapot lid with a finger so that it doesn’t fall off as you’re pouring.
+PRO TIP: Hold onto the teapot lid with a finger so that it doesn’t fall off as you’re pouring.

 Add milk or sugar if drinking oolong or black tea.
 Don’t add milk or sugar if you’re drinking green or white tea.
 (Please, no.)

 I really don’t like tea leaves sitting in water after the steep time since it makes the tea really bitter.

 If you want to have another cup, pour more hot water into the teapot and set the timer again.
 For the second steep, add 1-2 more minutes.

 With these steps, you’ll enjoy a perfect cup of tea each and every time.